 Art can change lives.
 NGO Artreach India is certainly proving this adage true.
 They enable children and young people from marginalized communities to find pleasure in the midst of strife, by exploring various forms of art.
-Founded by Charty Dugdale (check out her work here), it is run by a team of young visionaries.
+Founded by Charty Dugdale, it is run by a team of young visionaries.

 My partner for all three days of the festival- Anhad Singh

 To garner attention and sell the works of their protégées, they recently held an Artreach Festival at the Bikaner House in Central Delhi.
 The festival took place over 3 days in December 2017 and included many different workshops, plays, musical performances, kissagoi and loads of delicious food from countries like Somalia and Afghanistan.